pantheon-systems/documentation/source/content/guides/multidev/05-edit-multidev.md

 anchorid: edit-multidev
 ---

-This section provides steps on how to edit and merge code in your Multidev environments.
+This section provides steps on how to make edits, merge code in your Multidev environments, and rename a branch.

 ## Edit Code